 Finally, Dr. Robinson shows how to emboss the Tiger graphic with Ctrl + P to emboss.
 Ensure the correct printer model and settings are applied.
 The final result will be a clear and accessible tactile diagram that the student can easily interpret.

 This and more lessons provide a simple and effective way for parents and transcribers to create accessible Venn diagrams for visually impaired students.
-YouTube Channel Here.
-But first make sure that computer is working well.
+Need Training?.
+Ask away.
+We are tech specialists in all areas.